-- Rule No. 14.1.
-Secondary Deadline for Submission of Details to the Legislative Counsel. - 1.
-If a request for the drafting of a bill or resolution is submitted to the Legislative Counsel by a standing committee of the Assembly or Senate on or before the 15th calendar day of the legislative session pursuant to subsection 1 of Joint Standing Rule No. 14, the chair of the standing committee or his or her designee shall, by the 22nd calendar day of the legislative session, provide the Legislative Counsel with information to draft the request which is sufficient in detail to allow for complete drafting of the request. - 2.
-The Legislative Counsel shall give priority to the drafting of bills and resolutions for which sufficient detail to allow complete drafting of the request was submitted within the period required by this Rule. - 3.
-The provisions of this Rule apply to a request submitted by a Legislator who is not returning to the Legislature for the legislative session if the request was claimed by another Legislator as the chair of a standing committee who is or will be serving during the legislative session. - 4.
-The provisions of this Rule do not apply to: - (a) Emergency requests submitted pursuant to Joint Standing Rule No. 14.4. - (b) Requests for which a waiver is granted pursuant to Joint Standing Rule No. 14.5.
+Rule No. 14.1.
+Secondary Deadline for Submission of Details to the Legislative Counsel.

+1. If a request for the drafting of a bill or resolution is submitted to the Legislative Counsel by a Senator or member of the Assembly, a standing committee of the Assembly or Senate or the Majority Leader of the Senate or the Speaker of the Assembly on or before the 15th calendar day of the legislative session pursuant to subsection 1 of Joint Standing Rule No. 14, the member, chair of the standing committee or his or her designee, and the Majority Leader and Speaker, as applicable, shall, by the 22nd calendar day of the legislative session, provide the Legislative Counsel with information to draft the request which is sufficient in detail to allow for complete drafting of the request.

+The Legislative Counsel shall give priority to the drafting of bills and resolutions for which sufficient detail to allow complete drafting of the request was submitted within the period required by this Rule.

+The provisions of this Rule apply to a request submitted by a Legislator who is not returning to the Legislature for the legislative session if the request was claimed by another Legislator who is or will be serving during the legislative session.

+The provisions of this Rule do not apply to:

+- (a) Emergency requests submitted pursuant to Joint Standing Rule No. 14.4. - (b) Requests for which a waiver is granted pursuant to Joint Standing Rule No. 14.5.

-- 33 Rule No. 14.2.
-Limitations on Time for Introduction of Legislation. - 35 1.
-Except as otherwise provided in Joint Standing Rules Nos.
-36 14.4, 14.5 and 14.6: - (a) Unless the provisions of paragraph (b) or (c) are applicable, a bill or joint resolution may only be introduced on or before: - (1) The 10th calendar day following delivery of the introductory copy of the bill or joint resolution; or - 42 (2) The last day for introduction of the bill or joint 43 resolution as required by paragraph (d), - ⇒ whichever is earlier.
+Rule No. 14.2.
+Limitations on Time for Introduction of Legislation.

+1. Except as otherwise provided in Joint Standing Rules Nos.
+14.4, 14.5 and 14.6:

+- (a) Unless the provisions of paragraph (b) or (c) are applicable, a bill or joint resolution may only be introduced on or before: - (1) The 10th calendar day following delivery of the introductory copy of the bill or joint resolution; or - (2) The last day for introduction of the bill or joint resolution as required by paragraph (e),